 Saint Mary's was founded in 1844 by the Sisters of the Holy Cross.
 In 1843, four Sisters of the Holy Cross in Le Mans, France, were sent to open a college in northern Indiana.
 In 1844, their first school in Bertrand, Michigan, was opened.
 In 1855, the school moved to its present site and grew to become Saint Mary's College, a recognized leader among Catholic women's colleges in the United States.

 As the Sisters of the Holy Cross were called to educate, the mission of Saint Mary's includes excellence in teaching.
 Accordingly, the Education Department began to prepare teachers in the early 1900s.
 The first BA for "Pedagogy" was awarded in 1914-15.
 It was not until 1917-18 that "Pedagogy" became "Education," with the first four-year graduate degree conferred in 1922.
 The Education Department encourages an active, open learning environment among women, respectful of others and in keeping with the Catholic, liberal arts tradition of Saint Mary's.

-Within the Education Department, the Chair collaborates with six tenure-track faculty members (three full professors, two associate professors, and one assistant professor) and two professional specialists.
+Within the Education Department, the Chair collaborates with five tenure-track faculty members (two full professors, two associate professors, and one assistant professor), one visiting assistant professor, and two professional specialists.
 The department has its own Administrative Assistant.
 The Learning Tree is a resource room housed within the Education Department; it supports the work of students and faculty in the department as they prepare learning materials.